eroc123/notes/Physics/3 - Dynamics/Terminal Velocity.md

 ### Car Design

-For a given power of an engine, a streamlined car will hi
+For a given power of an engine, a streamlined car will have a higher speed than a non-streamlined car.